4molybdenum2/cs-notes/vis/Lecture 14.md

 4. ordered v/s branching v/s time with multiple perspectives

 ThemeRiver
-River widens or narrows according to changes in collective strength of selected themes in underlying docs
+1. River widens or narrows according to changes in collective strength of selected themes in underlying docs
+2. centered on y axis
+3. can take negative data

 StreamGraphs